derkalle4/opendtu-shelly3em-nulleinspeisung/README.md

 ## Attention
 This tool is provided "as is".
 There is no guarantee that this is working like expected.
 However, feel free to create a pull request or an issue in case of any errors.

+## Minimum Requirements

+### Potato (Raspberry Pi 2B or later)
+This software is running on my Raspbery Pi 2B with 800Mhz (slightly overclocked from 700Mhz) and 500MB RAM.
+However, I used the fastest SD card that one could possible get to avoid disk bottlenecks.
+It is a good idea to use "log2ram" to avoid writing to the SD card too often.

+### Virtual Machine / Bare Bone
+This software is well to small to use a lot of resources.
+One core is enough.
+However, I would recommend a VM with at least two cores and 512MB RAM with 2GB disk space for Debian, Ubuntu or any other Operating System you like (do not use Windows, though!).

 ## Installation

 ### Prequisites (as root)